jeffnyman/ludic-historian/articles/pc.md

 This focus on mathematics will be interesting when we consider some of the initial games and simulations we look at here.
 Specifically, how the idea of simulation and game may have been conflated and how the purpose was often pedagogical, whether for math or logic, yet still situated in the context of a ludic experience.
 These ludic experiences tended to have a narrative component to them as well.

 NOTE: Good examples to consider here that pre-date what I'm about to talk about would be The Sumerian Game (1964, 1968), High Noon (1970), The Oregon Trail (1971), and ELIZA (1964).
 None of these seemed to have been known about by the people participating in the early education projects, at least at the start of them.
-If those projects were known about, they were not referenced at all.
+If those examples were known about, they were not referenced at all.
+I will talk about all of those separately.

 In early 1970, after the inception document, a paper written by Thomas Dwyer was published called "Some Principles for the Human Use of Computers in Education."